Large Language Models, scientific knowledge and factuality: A framework to streamline human expert evaluation: Results

-\textbf{BioGPT-large: at least one factual chemical-fungus relation for 9/10 compounds.} BioGPT-large generated 40.0\% (44/110) of the factual chemical compound-fungus relations, of which less than half (18/44) were factual.
-The model generated at least one factual answer for 9 out of 10 tested compounds.
-This implies that it is possible to achieve 90\% of factual relations if picking the right prompt for each chemical, showing the dependency on prompt optimisation.
+\textbf{BioGPT-large: at least one factual chemical-fungus relation for 9/10 compounds.} This implies that it is possible to achieve 90\% of factual relations if picking the right prompt for each chemical, showing the dependency on prompt optimisation.
 The model gave the most factual answers for Ergosterol (8 out of 10 tested prompts).
-If an optimal prompt is considered, BioGPT-large obtained 60\% factual relations.
-The lack of factual knowledge resulted mainly from the incorrect name of the inhibitor of a given compound.
 Contrary to previous models, we observed that BioGPT-large did not generate additional context, when unclear (e.g. the names of the discoverers or the year of discovery of the compound if not known) reducing the overall number of hallucinations.

-\textbf{Galactica biased towards a large genus \textit{Aspergillus} and poor performance.} Galactica generated factual chemical-fungi relations for 6 out of 10 compounds.
-However, for four prompts we naively accepted a genus name \textit{Aspergillus} as the factual answer, despite not being a specific name.
-Only for Fumitremorgin C the answer contained the species name: \textit{Aspergillus fumigatus}. \textit{Aspergillus} is at the same time the most frequently generated fungus (7 times).
-For Aphidicolin and Myriocin the model generated no answer.
-The generated answers consisted only of the name of the fungus, so no factual knowledge in the entire generated text was assessed.

-\textbf{ChatGPT: coherent answers, regardless the prompt.} ChatGPT generated 44.5\% (49/110) factual chemical compound-fungus relations.
+\textbf{ChatGPT: coherent answers, regardless of the prompt, but only 31.8\% (35/110) of them were fully factual for the whole generated description (STEP 2B).} The lack of factuality was mainly due to the incorrect statement of the year of discovery/isolation of a given compound, the name of the discoverer or the class of the compound.
 The model provided all 11 fungal-name responses for eight compounds.
 The exception was one prompt for Conidiogenone and seven prompts for Ergosterol.
 The rest of the answers given for Ergosterol (4) were 100\% factual with fungus relation.
-For three compounds all answers were factual (100\% for Fumitremorgin C, Alternariol, Verrucarin A) and for four compounds all prompts led to incorrect relations.
-The model produced very coherent answers regardless of the prompt, but only 31.8\% (35/110) of them had a factuality for the whole generated description.
-The lack of factual knowledge was mainly due to the incorrect statement of the year of discovery/isolation of a given compound, the name of the discoverer or the class of the compound.
-The optimal prompt turned out to be `{entity} originally isolated from', with 6/10 factual relations, of which the answer for only one relation had a factuality of whole answer. \textbf{Almost 70\% of the generated descriptions contained hallucinations.}
+For three compounds all answers were factual (100\% for Fumitremorgin C, Alternariol, Verrucarin A (Table A.6)) and for four compounds all prompts led to incorrect relations.